Gaurav-Bawa/ViewAccountStatementApi/README.md

 2. Lombok for code concise and logging support
 3. Spring Security for authorization and authentication
 4. ucanaccess source code for connecting to MS-Access DB
+5. Common Codec to implement SHA256 hashing algorithm
-5. Junit and Rest Assured for unit testing
+6. Junit and Rest Assured for unit testing
-6. Sonarqube plugin to generate Sonarqube report
+7. Sonarqube plugin to generate Sonarqube report

 Prerequisite-
 1. Maven should be installed